 Housing, Advocacy and Access

-Our units range from one bedroom to four bedroom units to accomodate different sized families.
+Our units range from one-bedroom to four-bedroom units to accommodate different-sized families.
 We manage 18 self-contained, unfurnished housing units located across Halifax Regional Municipality.
-Our buildings are equipped with outdoor security cameras, 24 hour alarm systems, and kick-proof doors.
-Rent to geared to income.
-Help is available for finding furniture, moving, and settling in.
-Access to free food is available because of our agreement with Feed Nova Scotia.
-We are able to recommend women to organizations who can help with employment, legal proceedings, and more.
+Our buildings are equipped with outdoor security cameras, 24-hour alarm systems, and kick-proof doors.
+Rent is geared to income.
+Help is available for finding furniture, moving and settling in.
+We offer supportive referrals and partnerships with employments, financial, legal, cultural and other support service organizations.
+Food security supports are available through our partnership with Feed Nova Scotia and other funding sources.

 Counselling and Programs for Women